-The master programme Ecology and Ecosystems (MEC) addresses fundamental problems in ecology in a holistic way.
+The master program Ecology and Ecosystems (MEC) addresses fundamental problems in ecology in a holistic way.
 Core topics are the role of organisms in the functionality of ecosystems, and the factors responsible for the spatial and temporal variations in biodiversity and functioning of systems.
-The study programme takes both an organismic and an ecosystem-based approach to ecology — thereby complementing two related curricula at the University of Vienna.
-These are Environmental Sciences, which is strongly rooted in geosciences, and Conservation Biology & Biodiversity Management (in German language), which is specifically devoted to the theory and practice of nature conservation — from the species to the landscape level.
+The study program takes both an organismic and an ecosystem-based approach to ecology — thereby complementing two related curricula at the University of Vienna.
+These are Environmental Sciences, which is strongly rooted in geosciences, and Conservation Biology & Biodiversity Management (in the German language), which is specifically devoted to the theory and practice of nature conservation — from the species to the landscape level.

-In MEC, we cover various marine, freshwater and terrestrial ecosystems.
+In MEC, we cover various marine, freshwater, and terrestrial ecosystems.
 These range from lowland to alpine, and from arctic to tropical biomes.
-Scientists from diverse fields within biology, including botany, microbial ecology, zoology, systems biology and biogeochemistry are actively engaged in MEC.
+Scientists from diverse fields within biology, including botany, microbial ecology, zoology, systems biology, and biogeochemistry are actively engaged in MEC.
 Contributing faculties comes from the departments of

-- Botany & Biodiversity Research
+Botany & Biodiversity Research

-- Ecogenomics & Systems Biology
+Eco-genomics & Systems Biology

-- Limnology & Oceanography
+Limnology & Oceanography

-- Microbiology & Ecosystem Science
+Microbiology & Ecosystem Science

 as well as from the

 Courses in the first semester are jointly attended by all students.
 Two ring lectures and a series of seminars provide an overview of current research topics in biodiversity and ecosystem ecology.
-A first short lab internship gives a first insight into ongoing research, and a combination of lectures and courses improves skills in statistics and data analysis.
+A first short lab internship gives the first insight into ongoing research, and a combination of lectures and courses improves skills in statistics and data analysis.
 In the second term, students become acquainted in detail with a range of relevant field and lab methods and engage in a first research project in one of the contributing departments.

 After this first part of the curriculum, students acquire in-depth knowledge in specific areas in ecology, which can be chosen freely.
-Here, the breadth of expertise available among the faculty at the University of Vienna offers many opportunities towards specialisation and research.
+Here, the breadth of expertise available among the faculty at the University of Vienna offers many opportunities towards specialization and research.